catie-aq/blog-vaniila/_i18n/en/_posts/2023-11-14-Word_embedding_en.md

 # Conclusion
 <p style="text-align:justify;">
 Word embedding techniques have revolutionized NLP technologies by providing simple, inexpensive models with impressive results.
-While transformers are gradually replacing these models in most applications, there are still some cases where they remain relevant.
+While transformers are replacing these models in most applications, there are still some cases where they remain relevant.
 In a forthcoming article on the Vaniila blog, you will discover a concrete application of word embedding, through a CATIE project that you can try yourself!</p>

 <br><br>